| You are here: Home: CCU 4 | 2005: Bruce

 no association with time on treatment and the development

-In October 2004, an interim analysis was conducted and
+of the perforation.
+Efficacy In October 2004, an interim analysis was conducted and

 presented to the ECOG Data Monitoring Committee.
 Based on